 But Jafar, too, wants Jasmine, and the kingdom she will inherit.
 Aladdin has to find a way to free the King from Jafar’s control using his own powers.
 And he has to find a way to feel comfortable enough about himself to allow Jasmine to know who he really is.

-The songs by Alan Menken and Howard Ashman are tuneful, sparkling, and exceptionally clever.
+The songs by Alan Menken and Howard Ashman are tuneful, sparkling, and exceptionally clever, one of Disney’s all-time best scores.
 After Ashman’s death, lyrics for three songs were written by Tim Rice of “The Lion King” and “Jesus Christ, Superstar,” including those for the Oscar-winning song, “A Whole New World.”

 Families who see this movie should discuss these questions: Why didn’t Aladdin want to tell Jasmine the truth?
 Why did Jasmine’s father trust Jafar?
 If you had three wishes, what would they be?